hawenger/smarthomegcp/README.md

 **Example:**

 User: *"I listened to Prince."*

 VA: *"When did this happen?"*

 User: *"Yesterday."*

 VA: *"Got your entry for* DATE *"*

 If virtual assistant does not understand user, the virtual assistant will declare its lack of comprehension.

 **Example:**

-VA: *"I missewd that, say that again"*
+VA: *"I missed that, say that again"*